Bligh Madris Player Props: Astros vs. Dodgers

-Bligh Madris makes his season debut when the Houston Astros square off against the Los Angeles Dodgers and Bobby Miller at Dodger Stadium, Saturday at 7:15 PM ET.
+The Houston Astros and Bligh Madris, who went 0-for-3 last time out, take on Tony Gonsolin and the Los Angeles Dodgers at Dodger Stadium, Sunday at 7:10 PM ET.

+He had a hitless showing in his most recent game (0-for-3) against the Dodgers.

 Bligh Madris Game Info & Props vs. the Dodgers